 There are several ways of finding out if your goods are controlled:

-Note: There are some goods where permits or certifications may not be directly required, such as excise, but fall under the remit of controlled goods.
-For example, this could include some food products due to the percentage of ingredients or the cooking process or the use of the product is being imported for research or diagnostic purposes (e.g., blood samples, swabs, or food samples for analysis).
+Note: There are some goods where permits or certifications may not be directly required, such as excise, but that fall under the remit of controlled goods.
+For example, this could include some food products due to the percentage of ingredients or the cooking process or if the product is being imported for research or diagnostic purposes (e.g., blood samples, swabs, or food samples for analysis).

 Determine if you have to pay custom duty

 Tariffs and customs duty are taxes imposed by governments on imported goods.
-The Northern Ireland Protocol confirmed that only goods 'at risk' of entering the EU Single Market (i.e., not those remaining in NI) should pay EU tariffs or customs duty.
+The Windsor Framework has confirmed that only goods 'at risk' of entering the EU Single Market (i.e., not those remaining in NI) should pay EU tariffs or customs duty.

 Different tariff exemptions and relief options are available, as shown in the table below.